 3.2.6 Notification

 As written above, the information about a next release should be communicated during an OMB meeting at least one week before release, but preferably a month before.
-Other groups like the UCB and WP6 Competence Centers will be notified.
+Other groups like the UCB, the WP6 Competence Centers and all interested users will be notified.

-This communication can be in the form of a single presentation slide sent to the email address of EGI Operations before the meeting.
+This communication can be in the form of a single presentation slide sent to the email address of EGI Operations before the monthly OMB.

 Additionally, a broadcast can be done on the Operations Support Mailing List.